 MedTerms Medical Dictionary on MedicineNet

 The Free Dictionary by Farlex – Medical Dictionary

 Health and Social Care Information Centre (abbreviations and acronyms)

 Health news glossary from NHS Choices (largely to do with research)

-Royal College of Nursing (terms rather than abbreviations, not as long as some of the other lists)
+Royal College of Nursing (terms rather than abbreviations, not as long as some of the other lists and mainly about policy)

 Health Research Authority Glossary

 Glossary of health, social care and information technology

 ‘Think Local Act Personal’: Care and Support Jargon Buster